 On August 31, the Poles finally arrived.

 King Jan III Sobieski reached the Danube at the head of some 27,000 troops.
 The greater part of this force consisted of cavalry, including 2000 men of the husaria.
 These horsemen were known as the Winged Hussars.
-They were the finest heavy cavalry in Europe and something of relic of a bygone age, clad head-to-toe in steel and armed with a lance, mace, two swords and a brace of pistols.
+They were the finest heavy cavalry in Europe and something of a relic of a bygone age, clad head-to-toe in steel and armed with a lance, mace, two swords and a brace of pistols.
 They were shock cavalry in its ultimate form, existing only for purpose of the mounted charge.

 Now that the army had gathered, it was now presented with the problem of who was going to lead such a multilateral host.
 With a number of proud, high-ranking nobles involved, not too mention a Polish King, it would be easy to assume that there were arguments about who would be in command.
 In reality, however, the issue was settled rather quickly.
-Overall command would fall to Sobieski, while Lorraine would be his second, an interesting development given Lorraine was outranked by no less than a dozen aristocrats present in the army.
+The overall command would fall to Sobieski, while Lorraine would be his second; an interesting development, given Lorraine was outranked by no less than a dozen aristocrats present in the army.
 However, he was a respected military commander and he knew the terrain around Vienna better than any other man present.
 In the end, they trusted he would not lead them astray.